Skip to Main Content

 Program Overview

-The undergraduate program in Philosophy aims to train students to think clearly and critically about the deepest and broadest questions concerning being, knowledge, and value, as well as their connections to the full range of human activities and interests.
-The Philosophy major presents students with paradigms and perspectives of past thinkers and introduces students to various methods of reasoning and judgment formation.
-Courses in the major equip students with core skills in critical reading, analytical thinking, sound argumentation, and the clear, well-organized expression of ideas.
-Philosophy is an excellent major for those planning a career in law, medicine, business, or non-profit.
+Philosophy is an excellent major for those planning a career in law, medicine, business, or the non-profit sector.
 It provides analytical skills and a breadth of perspective helpful to those called upon to make decisions about their conduct and the welfare of others.
-Philosophy majors who carefully plan their undergraduate program have an excellent admission record to professional and graduate schools.
+Philosophy majors have an excellent admission record to professional and graduate schools.

 Undergraduate courses in Religious Studies are designed to engage students existentially and assist them in thinking about intellectual, ethical, and sociopolitical issues in the world’s religions.
 The department’s faculty seek to provide tools for understanding the complex encounters among religious ideas, practices, and communities, and the past and present cultures that have shaped and been shaped by religion.
 Courses, therefore, expose students to leading concepts in the field of religious studies such as god(s), sacrifice, ritual, scripture, prophecy, and priesthood; approaches developed over the past century, including the anthropological, historical, psychological, philosophical, and phenomenological, that open religion to closer inspection and analysis; and essential questions, themes, developments, features, and figures in the world’s religious traditions.
 The department encourages and supports the acquisition of languages needed for engagement with sacred texts and interpretive traditions, as well as study abroad at Stanford’s overseas centers where religions can be observed and experienced in their contemporary contexts.